 I believe the world would be a better place if we were all able to be our full, whole selves and do the work we love, on our own terms.

 As a California girl living in New England, you'll find me in a sweater and jeans most of the year - but I mix in anything that tickles my fancy, from vintage jewelry, to (faux!) python cowboy boots, to moviestar sunglasses.

 I've given up my Doc Martens - but I've come to see the value of giving myself permission to wear whatever gives me the

 Even during the pandemic, when I'm working from home all by myself, I actually choose what to wear according to how I want to feel on any given day.

 If you come by on the weekend, you'll most likely find me at home.
 Yep, I'm a huge introvert and I love being on my porch, reading and drinking coffee.
 I also might be in my garden up to my elbows in dirt or on my laptop digging deep into whatever business, psych, or personal development topic has me obsessed this week.

 My three kids are all taller than me now and have almost all flown the coop - which means less laundry, more me-time, and a very excited mama anytime we can all get together.
 Even if it's only on Zoom.

-We have a literal coop around back, occupied by three chickens (Luca, Priscilla, and Raven), which is obsessively guarded by our sweet, old chocolate lab, Luna.
+We have vegetable gardens and a literal coop around back, occupied by three chickens (Luca, Priscilla, and Raven), which is obsessively guarded by our sweet, old chocolate lab, Luna.